Quadrupedal Footstep Planning using Learned Motion Models of a Black-Box Controller: Results

 The obtained results, which can be observed in Table~\ref{table:exp_results}, are collected during three different attempts for each scenario.
 The robot is able to successfully complete all the proposed scenarios, and as expected, varying the length of the planning horizon has a direct impact of the optimality of the final solution.
 For this, we report in Table~\ref{table:exp_results} the cumulative cost obtained considering only the first step performed by the robot at the end of each re-planning procedure.
 Furthermore, we also observe how the planner takes on average less than $2$ms for the re-planning phase even with longer horizons, making it suitable for reactive motions.
 Finally, we analyze the Mean Absolute Errors (MAE) of the three learned models on the three proposed scenarios.
 Even if their values are small, the data demonstrates that re-planning is necessary in order to avoid the inevitable error propagation.

-Videos of the experiments and comparisons with the blind built-in controller are included in the accompanying video \footnote{https://tinyurl.com/4rwsthr7}.
+Videos of the experiments and comparisons with the blind built-in controller are included in the accompanying video \footnote{\url{https://tinyurl.com/4rwsthr7}}.
 As expected, without visual information, the robot is more statistically prone to failure in such scenarios.
 Furthermore, we include in the accompanying video an additional experiment in a stair-like scenario to show the potentiality of the proposed method.